DevMountain-QA/jest-webdriver/README.md

 ### Instructions

 - run `jest`
+ - On a PC you may need to run the command as `npx jest`
 - You should see a simple test run, and a report that 1 out of 1 Tests passed.

 ## Step 3